jsreport/docs/docs/html-to-xlsx.md

 Afterward, you can select it in the studio HTML to xlsx menu and start using it.
 This engine doesn't create DOM representation like Chrome, so it has much better performance.
 However, the lack of DOM also introduces some limitations.

 - The cheerio engine doesn't support global CSS styles in the `<style>` tag.
 You need to use in-line styles on cells.
+- Since there is no DOM, the whitespace is not normalized and styles that affect it does not have any effect (like `white-space`), cheerio will take the whitespace present in the source html as it is.
 - It also doesn't evaluate JavaScript in the `<script>` tags.
 The helpers and templating engines aren't limited.

 `htmlToXlsxEachRows` helper also works with the cheerio engine and can significantly improve rendering memory footprint on long tables.